6-year-old rescued by grandpa, who passes, speaks about the tragedy

 NEW ORLEANS, La.
-(WVUE) - A 6-year-old Galliano boy talks about his near death experience five days ago in deadly currents, off Elmer’s Island.
+(WVUE) - A 6-year-old Galliano boy talks about his near death experience five days ago in deadly currents off Elmer’s Island.

-The boy was rescued by the man he called paw paw, who could not survive the dangerous conditions.
+The boy was rescued by the man he called ‘Paw Paw’ who would not survive the dangerous conditions.

-Zane Griffin, was rescued by 43-year-old Chris Boudreaux, the man he called Paw Paw, as the two of them became trapped in dangerous current.
+Zane Griffin was rescued by 43-year-old Chris Boudreaux as the two of them became trapped in dangerous current.

 "I was swimming and then the waves just took me," said the boy, who was wearing floaties.

-"Chris was going toward him and he just grabbed him and he threw him toward us and he ended up going under," said the boy's father, Derrick Griffin.
+“Chris was going toward him and he just grabbed him and he threw him toward us and he ended up going under,” said the boy’s father Derrick Griffin.

 Derrick, who had gone swimming with Boudreaux dozens of times, did all he could after getting his son to safety.

-"I was able to get about 10 feet from him but the current was just too much," said Griffin, adding, "He gave his life for my son."
+“I was able to get about 10 feet from him, but the current was just too much,” said Griffin.
+“He gave his life for my son.”

-Zane, who misses dancing with Paw Paw, and watching cartoons with him, is still trying to absorb it all.
+Zane, who misses dancing with Paw Paw and watching cartoons, is still trying to absorb it all.

 “What do you think would’ve happened if Papa hadn’t saved you?” we asked him.
 “I would’ve died or would’ve drowned,” said Zane.